 Challenge the kids to find as many objects as they can and to mark them down in their notebooks.
 You can award points for animals, insects and plants and extra points if they correctly identify them!
 Collect conkers, cones, leaves and other interesting things in the bag for doing arty things with when you get home.

-- Download free activity sheets from The Woodland Trust
+- Ideas for stuff kids can do from The Woodland Trust

 - Nature Detectives – 150 Things To Do This Summer